-Each practitioner or HDO must complete a standard application form deemed acceptable by Empire when applying for initial participation in one or more of Empire Networks or Plan Programs.
-For practitioners, the Council for Affordable Quality Healthcare ("CAQH") ProView system is utilized.
+Each practitioner or HDO must complete a standard application form deemed acceptable by Empire BlueCross BlueShield HealthPlus when applying for initial participation in one or more of Empire BlueCross BlueShield HealthPlus's networks or plan programs.
+For practitioners, the Council for Affordable Quality Healthcare (CAQH) ProView system is utilized.
+To learn more about CAQH, visit their web site at www.CAQH.org.